 Images 1-6 )

-Business cards for a South Korean yoga studio in Taiwan.
+Business cards for a yoga studio in Taipei.
 In the spirit of origami and other foldable Asian paper crafts, these cards feature male and female figures that assume the Down Dog yoga position when the card is folded.
 Students can collect the cards and display them which promotes the studio.
 When lined up, the cards resemble a class in session.
 Students are encouraged to place cards in unusual spots around town and post pictures.
 Printed on satin coated paper.